ravind-ramnath/wip/tvnz-demo/README.md

 # AWS - Provision MySQL RDS and ECS with Wordpress using Terraform

+This demo provisions an ECS cluster with Wordpress containers behind an ELB with a MySQL RDS instance backend.
+There are private and public subnets with a Bastion host for server management.
+A public ELB is provisioned for public site access.
+There is a Lambda function backed by JAVA that allows for Wordpress posts to be created via the API.
+This API is exposed via API Gateway.
+The entire process is automated using a single script that encapsulates multiple Terraform and Maven scripts.
+You would need a valid AWS account to test.

 ## Requirements
 ### Versions